kc-clintone/learn-python/text.md

 # Running python code

 Let's learn how to run python code on our machines.
 We will see different ways to run python programs on different OSs.
-We will be primarily usi
+We will be primarily using linux to work on most of our programs
 ## Windows machine